Population Ethics with Negative Welfare

 The asymmetry has an influence, however, if non-empty populations are compared with an empty population [Contestabile 2016].

 ▪ the symmetric scale (Fig.4 left hand side) makes the population better than an empty population,

 ▪ the asymmetric scale (Fig.4 right hand side) makes it worse than an empty population.

 In theory average utilitarianism is counter-intuitive, because

-▪ a single person with a certain average quality of life (e.g. 6 points on a 10 point scale) is morally better than
+▪ a single person with a certain welfare (e.g. 6 points on a 10 point scale) is morally better than

-▪ a huge population with a minimally lesser average (e.g. 5.9 points)
+▪ a huge population with a minimally lesser average welfare (e.g. 5.9 points)